aboutcode-org/univers/README.rst

 debut: Debian package, copyright and control files parsing tools
 ================================================================

-The Python package `debut` is a collection of utilities to various Debian package manifests, machine readable copyright and control files collectively known as the Debian 822 format (based on the RFC822 email format).
+The Python package `debut` is a collection of utilities to parse various Debian package manifests, machine readable copyright and control files collectively known as the Debian 822 format (based on the RFC822 email format).

 Why the name `debut`?
 That's a portmanteau of DEBian and UTilities!

 Origin
 ------